MetalbolicX/chartex/docs/api-reference.md

 # API Reference

-This page documents the core functions and types of the chartex module, which you can use to plot in the terminal.
+This page documents the core functions and types of the chartex module to build various types of ASCII charts in the terminal and their configuration.

-## Creational Chart Functions
+## Categorical Chart

 ### `bar`